programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```
 and you should be back to an empty scene with a peach background.

 You might have noticed that the pots in the model of part 1 were different colours.
-These colours relate solely to how the pots were made and we will construct a key to communicate this to the viewer.
+These colours relate solely to what techniques were used to make the pot and we will construct a key to communicate this to the viewer.

 To do this we will add some coloured objects.
 Three.js has several basic 2D geometries, including plane, circle, ring and shape, and more 3D geometries that include spheres, boxes, tori (donuts), cylinders and tetrahedrons (Figure 4).
 The parameters for these generally include lengths (in metres) and numbers of segments (for height, width etc) but they can also be given parameters to create partial shapes.
 There are also some more complicated geometries, including lathes, that will not be used here, that are made from a series of user provided 2D points, that are then rotated in the third dimension.